 Organisations like Canopy work to make sure that viscose is not from high-risk areas.
 In 2014, Canopy also teamed up with Stella McCartney to create a life-cycle analysis on alternative fibres.

 Though the viscose production process is multi-faceted, retailers play a significant role in the problem.
 Fast-fashion giants are placing pressure on manufacturers to produce and distribute clothes at ever-increasing speeds and cheaper costs.
 This encourages these unsustainable social and environmental practices.
 Big brands have the money and power to step up and encourage responsible and sustainable manufacturing, but we are yet to see enough meaningful action.
 Disappointingly, according to a new report by the Changing Markets Foundation, “While viscose suppliers have made considerable strides to eliminate endangered forest fibers from their feedstocks over the years, some 75 percent of the world’s leading brands have made few to no commitments to sourcing more sustainable viscose.”

 Are there better options?

 As technology progresses, new materials are created, such as EcoVero.
 Produced by Lenzing, this innovative fabric is made using sustainable wood from controlled sources which are either Forest Stewardship Council or Program for Endorsement of Forest Certification Schemes certified in Europe, instead of bamboo or eucalyptus.
 More than 60% of the trees used to produced the fibre come from Austria and Bavaria to ensure lower emissions.
-Nearly all the chemicals used during the production of EcoVero are also recovered and reused, causing 50% less emissions and taking up half as much energy and water.
-Armedangels (Good) even started using EcoVero in 2017, such as in this lovely dress:
+Nearly all the chemicals used during the production of EcoVero are also recovered and reused, causing 50% less emissions and taking up half as much energy and water: Armedangels (Good) even started using EcoVero in 2017, like in this pretty dress: